hankbao/libreboot/docs/distros/index.md

-List of recommended GNU+Linux distributions for libreboot {#pagetop}
+List of recommended GNU+Linux distributions for libreboot
 =========================================================

 Any distribution should work, so long as it uses kernel mode setting for